gmu-swe/phosphor/README.md

 application.
 This step is optional;
 Phosphor will dynamically instrument any classes not already instrumented at runtime as they are loaded by the JVM.
-If you plan to run these classes in a Java 8 JVM, you **must** add `-java8` to the list of options passed to the driver.
 If you want to Phosphor to cache classes that are dynamically instrumented, then you can add the Java option `-DphosphorCacheDirectory=<CACHE-DIRECTORY>` when running your application, where &lt;CACHE-DIRECTORY&gt; is the file path to the directory where Phosphor should store the cached instrumented class files.